Cannabis is finding a foothold in the modern medical world. And Rick Simpson is a key player in the cannabis revolution.

-One of the earliest uses of medical cannabis is a treatment for the side effects associated with cancer and its traditional treatments.
-In particular, a concentrated form of cannabis known as Rick Simpson Oil, or RSO, has shown to be effective against cancer.
+One of the earliest investigated uses of medical cannabis is a treatment for the side effects associated withcancer and its traditional therapies.
+In particular, a concentrated form of cannabis known as Rick Simpson Oil, or RSO, has a wide variety of medical uses.

-But just who is this Rick Simpson, and what is it that makes his oil so special?
+So, who is Rick Simpson?
+And what makes his oil so unique?

 About Rick Simpson

 Simpson’s hope was renewed when he saw a documentary about medical cannabis.
-He was able to acquire some cannabis of his own and saw significant relief with its use.
+He acquired some cannabis of his own and saw significant relief with its use.

-Years later, Rick Simpson was diagnosed with skin cancer.
-Remembering his previous success with cannabis, and having read a study in which THC was effective against cancer in mice, he decided to try treating his condition by applying concentrated cannabis oil topically.
+Years later, Rick Simpson was diagnosed with basal cell carcinoma.
+Remembering his previous success with cannabis and having read a study in which THC was effective against cancer in mice, he decided to try treating his condition by applying concentrated cannabis oil topically.

-After four days of constant exposure to the cannabis oil, Simpson’s cancerous growths had disappeared.
-The experience made a believer of Simpson, and he went on to distribute his cannabis oil and spread the word about what had happened to him.
+After four days of constant exposure to cannabis oil, Simpson’s cancerous growths had disappeared.
+The experience made a believer out of Simpson, and he distributed his cannabis oil and spread the word about what had happened to him.

 How to Use RSO